 CRM.
 If you work in sales or marketing, you've probably heard this three-letter acronym tossed around before.
-Maybe you've even been told you need one.
-No matter what, you're curious about one thing: What does it actually mean?
+What does CRM marketing actually mean?
 And how do you know if you need it?

 CRM, or customer relationship management, refers to software that lets companies track every interaction with current and future customers.
 CRM doesn’t refer to a specific set of features or a brand.
 It’s a catchall term for any system that allows this kind of tracking, so the software itself is usually just referred to by the acronym 'CRM.'

 Regardless of the features in place, the goal of implementing a CRM is to create a system that your company (most often the sales and marketing teams) can use to more efficiently and effectively interact with prospects or customers.